bmatsuo/jqsh/README.md

 ##Contributing

-Everyone is encourage to make suggestions regarding how they think jqsh could be a better utility.
+Everyone is encouraged to [make suggestions](https://github.com/bmatsuo/jqsh/issues/new) regarding how they think jqsh could be a better utility.
 But I'd like to keep development fairly regulated in these early stages.
-Do not open pull requests without first creating an issue and getting the OK to work on it.
+Do not open pull requests without first opening an issue and getting the OK to work on it.
 I will review/accept pull requests for things marked "help wanted", or things I personally hand off to people.

 Once work on something has started it will be assigned to someone.
 If you want to write a patch for something comment in the issue before you start and you